marcinwieprzkowicz/dead-hollow/README.md

 ##Brief of history
-soon
+I think you're going to ask: *"Why has the game been developed that way?
+There is plenty of game engines ready to use based on WebGl."*.

+Well, let's start from beginning.
+At first, It was supposed to be a pure CSS3 animation.
+This idea was born just after the **[PNG-TO-CSS library](https://github.com/marcinwieprzkowicz/png-to-css)**.

+When I saw the final result I was really impressed.
+I thought to myself, why not to make the game?
+I shared the idea with my friends from work.
+Natalia said she likes the idea and can help.
+As you can see in the demo map is absolutely fantastic.

+One day, Dawid asked if I checked the game on iPad.
+Well, I did not.
+Since that day, I learned how to optimize website for iPad ;).

+Development took me a long time, it was my activity after hours.
+Optimization, sounds, finding solutions, etc., it was all on my head.
+I consider this project more as an experiment than a game.
+In the future I plan to write this game again, this time using WebGl.

+P.S.
+There is a reason why I didn't use ready-made solutions.
+I wanted to improve my own skills :).

 ##Issues
-The game is still unfinished and has a few issues that has to be solved.
+The game is still **unfinished** and has a few issues that has to be solved.
 * performance: moving platforms eats more CPU than your mother
 * touchmove event: unhandled
 * the map is static: templates?
 * ...and so on

 ##License
 Dead Hollow is released under the **[Creative Commons NonCommercial](http://creativecommons.org/licenses/by-nc/3.0/)** license.
-Furthermore, remember about credits section.
+Moreover, remember about credits section.
 All rights for graphics belongs to **[Natalia Berowska](http://dribbble.com/nberowska)**.
 Not all used scripts are free for commercial use, for example: fleXcroll.